-- If it is necessary to work with the machine immersed in water on river banks or sea shores, always check the water depth and the current flow. - Make sure that the surface on which you are working is sufficiently firm.
+- If it is necessary to work with the machine immersed in water on on river banks or sea shores, always check the water depth and the current flow. - Make sure that the surface on which you are working is sufficiently firm.

-If it is necessary to work with the machine immersed in water, make sure that the maximum depth does not exceed half the height of the upper roller and in any case that the engine cooling fan does not touch the water, since it may get damaged or even break.
+If it is necessary to work with the machine immersed in water, make sure that the maximum depth does not exceed the upper structure rotation ball-bearing ring and in any case that the engine cooling fan does not touch the water, since it may get damaged or even break.